Edit

 Stream order and sequence tokens

-The order of event delivery between an individual producer and an individual consumer depends on the stream provider.
+The order of event delivery between an individual producer and consumer depends on the stream provider.

-With SMS the producer explicitly controls the order of events seen by the consumer by controlling the way the producer publishes them.
-By default (if the SimpleMessageStreamProviderOptions.FireAndForgetDelivery option for SMS provider is set to false) and if the producer awaits every OnNextAsync call, the events arrive in FIFO order.
-In SMS it is up to the producer to decide how to handle delivery failures that will be indicated by a broken Task returned by the OnNextAsync call.
+With SMS, the producer explicitly controls the order of events seen by the consumer by controlling how they publish them.
+By default (if the SimpleMessageStreamProviderOptions.FireAndForgetDelivery option for the SMS provider is false) and if the producer awaits every OnNextAsync call, events arrive in FIFO order.
+In SMS, the producer decides how to handle delivery failures indicated by a broken Task returned by the OnNextAsync call.

-Azure Queue streams do not guarantee FIFO order, since the underlying Azure Queues do not guarantee the order in failure cases.
-(They do guarantee FIFO order in failure-free executions.)
-When a producer produces the event into Azure Queue, if the queue operation fails, it is up to the producer to attempt another queue and later on deal with potential duplicate messages.
-On the delivery side, the Orleans Streaming runtime dequeues the event from the queue and attempts to deliver it for processing to consumers.
-The Orleans Streaming runtime deletes the event from the queue only upon successful processing.
-If the delivery or processing fails, the event is not deleted from the queue and will automatically re-appear in the queue later.
-The Streaming runtime will try to deliver it again, thus potentially breaking the FIFO order.
-The above behavior matches the normal semantics of Azure Queues.
+Azure Queue streams don't guarantee FIFO order because the underlying Azure Queues don't guarantee order in failure cases (though they do guarantee FIFO order in failure-free executions).
+When a producer produces an event into an Azure Queue, if the queue operation fails, the producer must attempt another queue and later deal with potential duplicate messages.
+On the delivery side, the Orleans Streaming runtime dequeues the event and attempts to deliver it for processing to consumers.
+The runtime deletes the event from the queue only upon successful processing.
+If delivery or processing fails, the event isn't deleted from the queue and automatically reappears later.
+The Streaming runtime tries to deliver it again, potentially breaking FIFO order.
+This behavior matches the normal semantics of Azure Queues.

 Rewindable streams

 The consumer of a rewindable stream can pass a StreamSequenceToken to the SubscribeAsync call.
-The runtime will deliver events to it starting from that StreamSequenceToken.
+The runtime delivers events starting from that StreamSequenceToken.
 A null token means the consumer wants to receive events starting from the latest.

 The ability to rewind a stream is very useful in recovery scenarios.
-For example, consider a grain that subscribes to a stream and periodically checkpoints its state together with the latest sequence token.
-When recovering from a failure, the grain can re-subscribe to the same stream from the latest checkpointed sequence token, thereby recovering without losing any events that were generated since the last checkpoint.
+For example, consider a grain that subscribes to a stream and periodically checkpoints its state along with the latest sequence token.
+When recovering from a failure, the grain can re-subscribe to the same stream from the latest checkpointed sequence token, recovering without losing any events generated since the last checkpoint.

-Event Hubs provider is rewindable.
+The Event Hubs provider is rewindable.
 You can find its code on GitHub: Orleans/Azure/Orleans.Streaming.EventHubs.
-SMS and Azure Queue providers are not rewindable.
+The SMS (now Broadcast Channel) and Azure Queue providers are not rewindable.

 Stateless automatically scaled-out processing

-By default, Orleans Streaming is targeted to support a large number of relatively small streams, each processed by one or more stateful grains.
-Collectively, the processing of all the streams together is sharded among a large number of regular (stateful) grains.
-The application code controls this sharding by assigning stream ids and grain ids and by explicitly subscribing.
+By default, Orleans Streaming targets supporting a large number of relatively small streams, each processed by one or more stateful grains.
+Collectively, the processing of all streams is sharded among many regular (stateful) grains.
+Your application code controls this sharding by assigning stream IDs and grain IDs and by explicitly subscribing.
 The goal is sharded stateful processing.

-However, there is also an interesting scenario of automatically scaled-out stateless processing.
-In this scenario, an application has a small number of streams (or even one large stream) and the goal is stateless processing.
-An example is a global stream of events, where the processing involves decoding each event and potentially forwarding it to other streams for further stateful processing.
-The stateless scaled-out stream processing can be supported in Orleans via StatelessWorkerAttribute grains.
+However, there's also an interesting scenario of automatically scaled-out stateless processing.
+In this scenario, an application has a small number of streams (or even one large stream), and the goal is stateless processing.
+An example is a global stream of events where processing involves decoding each event and potentially forwarding it to other streams for further stateful processing.
+Stateless scaled-out stream processing can be supported in Orleans via StatelessWorkerAttribute grains.

-Current Status of Stateless Automatically Scaled-Out Processing: This is not yet implemented.
-An attempt to subscribe to a stream from a StatelessWorker grain will result in undefined behavior.
-We are considering to support this option.
+Current status of stateless automatically scaled-out processing: This isn't yet implemented.
+Attempting to subscribe to a stream from a StatelessWorker grain results in undefined behavior.
+We are considering supporting this option.

 Grains and Orleans clients

 Orleans streams work uniformly across grains and Orleans clients.
-That is, the same APIs can be used inside a grain and in an Orleans client to produce and consume events.
-This greatly simplifies the application logic, making special client-side APIs, such as Grain Observers, redundant.
+That means you can use the same APIs inside a grain and in an Orleans client to produce and consume events.
+This greatly simplifies application logic, making special client-side APIs like Grain Observers redundant.

 Fully managed and reliable streaming pub-sub

-To track stream subscriptions, Orleans uses a runtime component called Streaming Pub-Sub which serves as a rendezvous point for stream consumers and stream producers.
-Pub-sub tracks all stream subscriptions and persists them, and matches stream consumers with stream producers.
+To track stream subscriptions, Orleans uses a runtime component called Streaming Pub-Sub, which serves as a rendezvous point for stream consumers and producers.
+Pub-sub tracks all stream subscriptions, persists them, and matches stream consumers with stream producers.

-The following configures the Pub-Sub to store its state in Azure tables.
+The following configures Pub-Sub to store its state in Azure tables.

 hostBuilder.AddAzureTableGrainStorage("PubSubStore",